New Methods for Your Ethics and Compliance Program

 - The challenge and benefits of “nano compliance”

-- Deep dives into FCPA, competition law, insider trading and conflict of interest risks
+- Deep dive into FCPA, competition law, insider trading & conflict of interest risks

 - “Behavioral ethics” “moral hazard” and compliance risk assessments